Jahmir Young: College career

 As a freshman at Charlotte, Young averaged 12.5 points, 5.2 rebounds and 2.8 assists per game, and was named Third Team All-Conference USA (C-USA) and Freshman of the Year.
 He was an eight-time C-USA Freshman of the Week honoree, becoming the fourth player in league history to do so.
 On December 19, 2020, Young scored a sophomore season-high 27 points in a 76–72 win against North Carolina A&T. As a sophomore, he averaged 18 points, 4.9 rebounds and 2.5 assists per game, earning First Team All-C-USA honors.
 On January 17, 2022, Young scored a career-high 30 points in a 96–67 loss against Florida Atlantic.
 He repeated on the First Team All-C-USA as a junior.
 As a junior, Young averaged 19.6 points, 5.9 rebounds and 3.7 assists per game.
 On March 29, 2022, he declared for the 2022 NBA draft while maintaining his college eligibility and later entered the transfer portal on April 7.

 On April 27, 2022, Young transferred to Maryland.
-Young, keeping his professional options open, also announced that he will continue with the NBA Draft process while maintaining his eligibility.
+Young, keeping his professional options open, also announced that he would continue with the NBA Draft process while maintaining his eligibility.
 In his first year with the program, Young, starring at point guard, led the renewal of the Maryland program under first-year head coach Kevin Willard.
 In 2023, Young was named Second Team All-Big Ten by both coaches and media.

+Professional career

+Denver Nuggets

+After going undrafted in the 2024 NBA draft, Young joined the Denver Nuggets for the 2024 NBA Summer League and on July 31, 2024, he signed with them.
+However, he was waived on October 8 and on October 28, he joined the Grand Rapids Gold.

+Chicago Bulls

+On February 19, 2025, Young signed a two-way contract with the Chicago Bulls.
+He made his NBA debut on March 4 against the Cleveland Cavaliers, recording one rebound and one assist.
+He was waived by the Bulls on July 20.

+Miami Heat / Sioux Falls Skyforce (2025–present)

+On August 20, 2025, the Miami Heat signed Young to an Exhibit 10 contract.
+On October 18, the Heat converted Young's contract into a two-way contract.